 - Resume with two references.

-- University diploma or proof of enrollment in school.
+- University diploma from the past year or proof of current enrollment in school.

-- Return airline ticket showing when you will be leaving Ireland (may be to another country)
+- Return airline ticket showing you will be leaving Ireland at some point within 12 months of arriving (may be to another country)

 - Certificate of medical/ travel insurance valid for duration of stay in Ireland